 The first criteria of a classic is that it be timeless.
 Whether a year old or a century, brand new or antique, the impact of the piece must be the same the next time you see it as it was the first.
 Timelessness, however, has its cost, and many of the details surrounding the creation of a classic piece can be lost to time―answers filled in with hearsay and myth in places where actual history is lacking.
 But that isn't always so bad.
 Everyone loves a mystery.
-And when a piece is truly... classic, a little mystery simply adds to its charm.
+And when a piece is truly classic, a little mystery simply adds to its charm.

 Few pieces of furniture can lay claim to the title of classic, or fulfill the requirement of timelessness as well as does the vaunted chesterfield sofa.
 An iconic piece with hundreds of years of history behind it, more than a few mysteries have sprung up surrounding its origins, its construction and even its name.
 An exploration of these mysteries is an invitation to walk through history.
-And even if the process yields no hard answers, you might get something even better: new questions.Continue to 2 of 5 below.
+And even if the process yields no hard answers, you might get something even better: new questions.

-Was It A Royal Commission?
+Was It a Royal Commission?

-Though likely not commissioned by a member of the royal family, one of the most popular legends surrounding the provenance of this classic chair attributes it's creation to one Philip Dormer Stanhope―diplomat, author, and 4th Earl of Chesterfield, who was connected to the king by marriage (4).
+Though likely not commissioned by a member of the royal family, one of the most popular legends surrounding the provenance of this classic chair attributes it's a creation to one Philip Dormer Stanhope―diplomat, author, and 4th Earl of Chesterfield, who was connected to the king by marriage.
 This version of the story maintains that Stanhope, a well-known fashionista and patron of the arts, had the chair commissioned from a local craftsman.
-However it does not suggest whether it was the... craftsman or the Earl who first developed the innovative design.
+However it does not suggest whether it was the craftsman or the Earl who first developed the innovative design.
 The legend goes on to imply that the point at which the iconic design became public was on Stanhope's deathbed in 1773.
-In his last words, he commanded an attendant to give his final visitor, lifelong friend and fellow diplomat, Solomon Dayrolles, a chair (5).
+In his last words, he commanded an attendant to give his final visitor, a lifelong friend, and fellow diplomat, Solomon Dayrolles, a chair.
 As Chesterfield died after uttering this final request, the attendant was left to interpret his deceased employer's meaning for himself.
-We are given to believe that the outcome of his deliberations saw Mr. Dayrolles lugging a large but luxurious chair back to his home, where it became so admired by his friends that it became a popular and thereafter a common design among the aristocracy (6).
+We are given to believe that the outcome of his deliberations saw Mr. Dayrolles lugging a large but luxurious chair back to his home, where it became so admired by his friends that it became a popular and thereafter a common design among the aristocracy.
 It's a great story.
-Unfortunately no shred of evidence exists to suggest that it might actually be true.Continue to 4 of 5 below.
+Unfortunately, no shred of evidence exists to suggest that it might actually be true.

-What Is The Chair For?
+What Is the Chair for?

-Where Does The Name Come From?
+Where Does the Name Come From?

 Of course, the problem that every theory except the Stanhope story shares is that none of them offer any explanation as to why, "Chesterfield," a known surname, would be applied to furniture of any sort in the first place.
 Whatever the case may have been, for now, the mystery continues.
 And even those who have been part of the history of the chair have become resigned to the uncertainty as there appears to be no end in sight.
-"We have been making them for years," says Paul Fleming, "And we have been to museums and done lots of research and we can't find a single piece of paper to explain it's origin" (16).
+"We have been making them for years," says Paul Fleming, "And we have been to museums and done lots of research and we can't find a single piece of paper to explain its origin".